Up in the Attucks: A Restored Norfolk Theater Starts Its Second Century in the Spotlight

 “Trying to find ways to create access to them without damaging them has been challenging,” says Anthony Stockard, artistic director at Norfolk State University.
 So they’ll remain out of sight, sealed and preserved until a plan to display them safely can be established.

 Much like the murals, the history behind the Attucks itself is not immediately apparent from the brick and white terra cotta that form the theater’s facade.
 But ask around Norfolk, and it won’t be too long before you find a city native with some kind of connection to the building.
-The place the Attucks holds in the collective memory of Norfolk’s African American community has not disappeared, even after years of vacancy, name changes, and collapsing ceilings.
+The place the Attucks holds in the collective memory of Norfolk’s Black community has not disappeared, even after years of vacancy, name changes, and collapsing ceilings.

 Appreciation for the Attucks is especially perceptible this year, the centennial of the theater’s construction.
 A steady stream of stars—from Leslie Jones of Saturday Night Live to basketball legend Kareem Abdul-Jabbar—is lined up to speak or perform, complementing the typical artists the Attucks welcomes every year.
 Ticket sales have accordingly skyrocketed.
 Stockard and Virginia Arts Festival director Rob Cross, the key figures planning the year’s programming (called Attucks100), knew they wanted to make 2019 truly special.“We didn’t want to water down the programming.
 We wanted to complement the normal programming with a couple of really big, wonderful, signature acts,” says Stockard.
 “It’s just a wonderful time to be here, in this place, celebrating what is an iconic venue—the only one of its kind in the country at the time."